The Effects of Child Sexual Abuse:Shame and Child Sexual Abuse

 Yes.
 No matter how long shame has been an integral part of your trauma, and no matter how pervasive it seems to be in your life right now, you can manage it.
 While shame may have played a role in how you currently see yourself and your place in the world, it is more than possible to reshape these views and thought patterns.
 Due to your brain’s incredible capacity to adapt, rewire, and form new neural pathways, you can reroute thoughts of shame and self-loathing (no matter how deeply ingrained or long-lasting) toward thoughts of self-worthiness and self-compassion.

-If you are interested in attending an educational retreat to learn more about the impacts of shame and child sexual abuse, as well as engage in a series of experiential and community building classes and activities, visit The Haven Retreat for more information and to apply.
+If you are interested in attending an educational retreat to learn more about the impacts of shame and child sexual abuse, as well as engage in a series of experiential and community building classes and activities, visit the Saprea Retreat for more information and to apply.

 No matter how shame has shaped your perception of yourself and what you deserve, your needs do matter, and you do deserve to find healing and happiness, and to live your life to the fullest.
 And you can start taking your next steps today.